 The SAU-MSI (at that time the SAF-MVV) acquired the Delta Triangle because of its strategic importance for the Brussels-Capital Region as one of the last significant land reserves in the region.

 In line with the Brussels-Capital Region’s desire to see the development of a new hospital complex in the area, an agreement was signed in 2013 between the SAU-MSI and CHIREC for the sale to the latter of the northern part of the Delta site for the construction of its new hospital.
-The opening of the New CHIREC is scheduled for summer 2017.
+The opening of the New CHIREC took place in Dcember 2017.
 A second phase in the development of the CHIREC complex, comprising a mixed programme of housing, shops and amenities, is planned to start in 2018.

 Meanwhile, several outline planning studies for the southern part of the Delta site have been performed.
 These studies focusing on the question of feasibility (urban integration, environment, transport, infrastructure etc.) have identified various approaches to the development of an urban programme.
 Initial work on Delta South's road network is scheduled for 2022.